qiwi/template-shot/README.md

 ![](https://travis-ci.org/qiwi/template-shot.svg?branch=master)

-A simple library which can render the html template to a png image
+A simple library which can render the html template to a png image.

 ## Installation